jjuanramos/blog/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hello! my name is Juan Ramos.
-I am a data analyst @ homyspace, helping to build the analytics infrastructure one dbt model at a time :ramen:
+Hello! my name is Juan Ramos, I am a **data analyst @ homyspace**.

+Currently building the analytics infrastructure one dbt model at a time :ramen: :surfer: :dog: